 After using natural ingredients to get rid of fleas on dogs, I thought there must also be something for our feline companions.
 Despite their independence, our cats cannot defend themselves against fleas.
 Aside from that, cats have a high sensitivity to essential oils, so the same methods won’t work on them.
 Here are 2 methods you can use to get rid of fleas on cats with a more delicate approach.
 In addition to keeping your home free of fleas, you will be using only natural ingredients suitable for cats.

-1. The bathing method using apple cider vinegar
+?
+1. The bathing method

-– then, start applying this starting with the head of your cat because that’s where fleas tend to go when bathing.
+◾ Start applying this to your cat’s head because that’s where fleas tend to go when bathing.

-2. The dry shampoo method using diatomaceous earth (DE)
+?
+2. The dry shampoo method

-– use this method at least once a day for your cat and once a week for the bedding.
+◾ You should use this method at least once a day for your cat and once a week for the bedding.